 The rock crawling tires are an essential part of the thrilling world of off-roading and mountaineering.
 With the resurgence of adventure-driven experiences, more people are turning to pickup trucks and SUVs.
 They are equipped with features like lifted suspension and advanced AWD.
-These vehicles often require specific aftermarket modifications, including the installation of specialized wheels and tires designed for maximum traction on harsh terrains.

 Remember, rock crawling tires can also be used for mud-terrains, though there are special tires for mud-terrains as well.